SyberGrind/Active-Directory-Home-Lab/README.md

 **Step 79: I created a second OU named Admins.
 <br>

-**Step 80: I initiated the creation of a new user within the Admins OU.
+**Step 80: I initiated the creation of a new user Siyolo Kamisa/Siyolo_Admin within the Admins OU.
 <br>

 **Step 81: I entered the new user details for Siyolo_Admin.
 <br>

-**Step 82: I verified the Siyolo_Admin account details.
+**Step 82: Siyolo_Admin account details ie password.
 <br>

 **Step 83: I created a secure password for the Siyolo_Admin account.